Ramón Silva Bahamondes: Biography

 In his later years, he returned to the Valparaíso Region to live in Concón.
 He worked at Radio Congreso.
-His last job was at the Concón community radio station until mid-August 2020, when he was hospitalized at the Almirante Nef Naval Hospital for COVID-19, during the pandemic in Chile; he died on September 3 of the same year.
+His last job was at the Concón community radio station until mid-August 2020, when he was hospitalized at the Almirante Nef Naval Hospital for COVID-19, during the pandemic in Chile; he died on September 3 of the same year aged 76.